swcarpentry/python-novice-inflammation/_extras/discuss.md

 Why go to all this trouble?
 Well,
-here's a function called `span` that calculates the difference between the mininum and maximum values in an array:
+here's a function called `span` that calculates the difference between the minimum and maximum values in an array:

 ~~~
 import numpy